 The cost of a total asset is divided into separate components.
 These components are depreciated separately, the useful lives of each individual components differing, and the individual component representing a material part of the total cost.

-Depreciation is done on a straight-line basis according to an assessment of the expected useful life:
+Depreciation is done on a straight-line basis according to an assessment of the expected useful life and the residual value of the individual assets: